twardokus/csec380-project/Documentation/Questions/Act_4_Questions.md

-We prevent XSS when displaying the username of a user by sanitizing username displays.
+&bull; We prevent XSS when displaying the username of a user by sanitizing username displays.

-we ensure users can't delete videos that aren't theirs by checking php session username against the uploader.
+&bull; First, our code only displays the delete video button for videos uploaded by the currently logged in user.
+- Second, when trying to delete a file, the uploader of the file indended to be deleted is checked against the currently logged in user to make sure that they match.
+Becuase we are doing both of those comparisons on the backend, using information from the backend, there is no potential for a user to be able to delete someone elses videos.